Can CBD Help With Panic Attacks

 The tricky part is knowing which comes first.

-More research keeps popping up that shows inflammation may be at the heart of anxiety and depression.
+More research keeps popping up which shows inflammation may be at the heart of anxiety and depression.

 This makes sense since stress has been shown to cause damage to key areas of the brain.